What is sexual assault?

 What should I do if I have been sexually assaulted?

 You should go to a safe place and get help.
 For example, go to the emergency room, call your doctor, or talk to the police.
-A doctor or nurse will collect evidence from your body that can be used in court against the person who assaulted you (for example, hair, saliva, semen).
-A doctor or nurse will also treat your injuries, and give you medicine to prevent pregnancy and infection.
+A doctor or nurse will talk to you about what happened.
+They will treat any injuries and give you medicine to prevent pregnancy and infection.
+They will collect evidence from your body (e.g., hair, saliva, semen) that can be used in court against the person who assaulted you.

-Many people who have been assaulted are scared afterward, and can have nightmares or trouble trusting people.
+Many people who have been assaulted are scared afterward and can have nightmares or trouble trusting people.
 They also may have pain every day.
-It is important to see your family doctor after an assault, because he or she knows your medical history and will help you watch for long-term effects of the assault.
+It is important to see your family doctor after an assault, because they know your medical history and will help you watch for long-term effects of the assault.
 It also can be helpful to see a counselor or go to a support group for people who have been assaulted.

 How can I prevent it?

 Sexual assault is not your fault.
-It doesn't matter what you wear, say, or have done in the past, you do not deserve to be sexually assaulted.
-You can be safer by making good choices about what you do and where you go.
-Be aware of your surroundings and do not drink more than two or three alcoholic drinks at a time or use drugs.
+It doesn't matter what you wear, say, or have done in the past.
+You do not deserve to be sexually assaulted.
+You can be safe by making good choices about what you do and where you go.
+Be aware of your surroundings.
+Do not drink more than two or three alcoholic drinks at a time or use drugs.
 If you don't feel safe in a certain place or with certain people, you should leave.